improba1/MedicalProject/frontend/src/Components/README.md

 ## MyProfileButton - black button with profile icon.
 Moves to profile.

 ## Healthcare - text 'Healthcare' on the left corner.

+## Background - background (image + black квадрат).
+Just wrap content with this component.